izzy-q/price-checker/README.md

 # price-checker
-checks amazon.com if the price of a product meets a certain threshold
+checks amazon.com if the price of a product meets a certain threshold and emails you if it does!